itslewiswatson/csg-revamp/README.md

 ## Commits
 - All commits should be on per a resource basis, so do not modify multiple resources in one commit
 	- Include [resourceName] in the commit title, followed by one of the types
+	- [UT] means untested.
+These are for [CC] or some [Misc] commits that don't change code logic or some syntax.
 - [CC] - Code cleanup
 - [Misc] - Small changes that don't fall into other caterogies
 - [Removal] - Removal of resources, files or anything commit that doesn't include an addition of code